irdest/irdest/docs/user/src/concepts.md

 addresses as they are needed.
 The chance of collision in a 32 byte (256 bit) address space are extremely small.

 ## Ratman architecture

-An Irdest network is created by the Ratman router daemon.
-This is a program running on your computer that connects with other instances of Ratman and facilitates the exchange of messages by applications via direct links and intermediary routes.
+The Ratman router daemon is a program running on your computer that connects with other instances of itself and facilitates the exchange of messages by applications via direct links and intermediary routes.
+Importantly Ratman is not part of the kernel, which allows it to support a wider range of operating systems.

 *basic irdest network outline*

-Irdest is a mesh network, which means that anyone on the network can communicate with each other by passing messages to participants in between you and your recipient.

-Two other important concepts for Ratman are netmod drivers and clients.
-Consider the following graphic.

-*insert Irdest stack graphic*

-Ratman is a userspace routing daemon, meaning that it works outside of your kernel.
-This is done to be more platform independent and support a wider range of operating systems!
-To handle the actual connections with other Ratman routers (called "peering") we use connection-specific drivers called "Netmods".
+Connecting different Ratman instances together is done via connection-specific "drivers".
+Each driver allows Ratman to connect (or "peer") with another instances of Ratman.
+For example `netmod-inet` allows Ratman to connect via the internet, `netmod-lora` via a [LoRa wireless](../guides/03-lora.md) modem, etc.

+Because Ratman is not part of your operating system specific applications are needed to interact with the Irdest network.
+For this Ratman provides a "client API" for registering addresses and sending/ receiving messages.
+A simply utility program called `ratcat` is included in every Ratman installation.
+Additionally there is a proxy service called `irdest-proxy` which can be used to tunnel "legacy" IP network traffic through an Irdest network.

+Check the [available clients](../clients.md) page for details on what Irdest applications are available on your platform!

 ## Routing

-## What next?
+Irdest is a mesh network, which means that anyone on the network can communicate with anyone else by passing messages to participants in between you and your recipient.
+This also means that there is no central authority on how data is transported.

+**While there are a lot of technical specifics to how this works, it can be useful to understand the basic principle of how data is routed through an Irdest network.**

+When registering an address Ratman starts announcing this address to other Ratman instances it is peered to.
+This allows these routers to send data to the address via the connection that they discovered it.

+Any incoming announcement is then forwarded (or "replicated") to any other Ratman instance (i.e. every connection except the one that the announcement was initially provided by).

+This mechanism allows an address to (sooner or later) be known by the entire network without any centralised look-up authorities.

+When sending a message to a particular address a router checks which connection the address was announced through, and then sends data in that direction.
+This is repeated by any intermediary router until the message reaches its destination!

+**This means that no single network participant can know the layout (or "topology") of the network!**